jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 ## Individual Stocks (Intraday)

 What happens if we study intraday stock prices instead of daily closing prices?
-Let's perform the analysis on the same set of stocks using one minute price data instead of end of day prices.
+Let's perform the analysis on the same set of stocks using one-minute price data instead of end-of-day prices.
 Here are the charts:

 {% chart fig-29-stocks-intraday-AMZN-probs.svg %}
 {% chart fig-30-stocks-intraday-AZO-probs.svg %}